gramineproject/graphene/Examples/README.md

   Graphene-SGX, please include the commands for signing and retrieving the token in the `Makefile`.

-- Manifest(s):
+- Manifest:
-  Please provide all the manifests needed for running your application sample.
-Do not hard-code any user-specific path or personal info in the manifests.
-The ideal way is to create manifest templates that contain variables to be replaced by runtime options in `Makefile`.
+  Please provide the manifest needed for running your application sample.
+Do not hard-code any user-specific path or personal info in the manifest.
+The ideal way is to create a manifest template that contains variables to be replaced by runtime options in `Makefile`.
 See other subdirectories for examples of the manifest templates.
 We also ask you to provide sufficient comments in all the manifests to help users understand the environment.

 - Sample inputs and test suites:
   If you have any inputs and test suites for testing the application,